brunokoga/Montevideo/ultimateCombat_dir/combat/primitiveArmorAndWeapons.md

 Within the broad ranges of the Stone Age, considerable degrees of technological sophistication exist.
 At the low end, some areas might barely scrape together hide clothing, flint knives, and cooking fires, while at the higher end, more sophisticated craftsmanship like wooden armor, fired pottery, and quarried stone makes an appearance.
 Once the smelting of ore into metal appears, however, the culture moves into the Bronze Age or beyond.

 Stone Age cultures tend to exist in a pre-currency condition, relying on barter, communalism, or the taking resources by force.
 However, Stone Age cultures that exist long enough often develop currencies based on materials other than metal coins, including cowries (smalls shells), carved stone money, and wooden tokens.
-Nearly all of these currencies represent some other item of value (such as grain or cattle, rather than having intrinsic value.
+Nearly all of these currencies represent some other item of value (such as grain or cattle), rather than having intrinsic value.

 For the sake of simplicity, when creating a currency for your Stone Age campaign, create a baseline currency and have that currency represent 1 gp.
 Then create two forms of lesser currency to act as silver pieces and copper pieces.
 For example, a single cowrie shell could represent 1 gp, a quartz stone could represent 1 silver piece, and a stone arrowhead or simple stone tool could represent 1 copper piece.